connor/Domainr-Node/README.md

 ```

-## Example App
+## Examples

 I prefer making my express apps driven by an internal API.
 By that, I mean I like to set up back-end routes that my front-end routes can receive data from.

-Included in the `/example` directory is a very rudimentary example of how one would go about using the doaminr module.
+I have made 2 simple apps using this package: [one using express](https://github.com/connormontgomery/Domainr-Node/tree/master/examples/express), and a [twitter bot](checkthisdomain-bot).
+You can see them both in the `/example` directory within this repo.

 ## Shameless Plug

-I <3 Domai.nr a ton.
-If you do too, you may be interested in the [chrome extension](https://chrome.google.com/webstore/detail/ckimnhkhhfcedianojdljjgpgachccpf/reviews) I wrote that brings all of the Domai.nr goodness to a little chrome extension.
+I really like Domai.nr.
+If you do too, you may be interested in the [chrome extension](https://chrome.google.com/webstore/detail/ckimnhkhhfcedianojdljjgpgachccpf/reviews) or [twitter bot](checkthisdomain-bot) I wrote.